osmandapp/docs/content/osmand/start-with/download-maps.md

 ---
 {% data reusables.general.article-not-complete %}

+Application is not properly functional without offline maps which are not distributed within application.
+Even though application supports [Vector maps](osmand/map/vector-maps) and  [Raster map](/osmand/map/raster-maps), it is highly recommend to start with Offline Vector Maps to get all features properly functioning such as [!
+Search !](/osmand/todo), [!
+Navigation!](/osmand/todo),  [!
+Context menu !](/osmand/todo).

-## First steps in map downloading
+## Download - First Screen

-When the app is launching for the first time,  appears a suggestion  to download the map.
-This allows OsmAnd to determine location of the device  and will offer you to download the current region map.
-It is possible to select another region or skip downloading by clicking 'Skip' in the top-right corner.
+When the app is launched for the first time, it suggests to download the map based on your internet location.
+It could be not correctly detected in case you are using VPN and it's possible to select another map region.

-**Note**: The "Mini world overview map"  will be downloaded by default.
-We recommend downloading the "World overview map".
-This is a basic map that allows you to view all regions and countries.
+**Note** - World map.
+Old versions of OsmAnd (< 3.8) suggest to download World map, so you could browse the map on the planet level zoom.
+In new OsmAnd versions: small "Mini world overview map" is packaged inside.
+There is a bigger "World overview map" available to download which contains more details for the World-level map.

 ![Download map](/assets/images/settings/download_map.png)

-There are two main map types you can use: vector and raster.
-- [Vector maps](osmand/map/vector-maps) is a database of points, lines and polygons which collectively make up all the features on the map.
-This map format is relatively small in size and easy to download and convenient for offline use.
-- [Raster map](/osmand/map/raster-maps) is a  electronic map image made up of a set number of pixels.
-This type of maps is more voluminous, requires a longer download and cannot always be used offline.

-In order to use navigation conveniently and quickly in offline mode, we recommend downloading vector maps.
-## How to download vector maps
-All "vector" maps in OsmAnd have native format.
-They are compact and allows  easily zooming without losing detail or resolution.
-### Download map via Main menu
+## Download - Main menu
 In order to download new maps or see already downloaded you need to open Download map list:

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.welmode_download_maps %}